 Make sure to check with American Airlines to learn about their latest bonus offers.

-If you’re going to book rental cars and hotels anyway, you may as well rack up some additional miles for your next vacation.
+If you’re going to travel or shop, you may as well rack up some additional miles for your next vacation.
 The American AAdvantage program makes it easy, so why not give it a try?

 *All information about the AAdvantage Aviator Red World Elite Mastercard, Citi / AAdvantage Platinum Select World Elite Mastercard and CitiBusiness / AAdvantage Platinum Select World Mastercard has been collected independently by CreditCards.com and has not been reviewed or approved by the issuer.